 Be sure to include that this was an accident on your claim form

 Include any other necessary information about the cause of the accident (always over-explain on your clinical notes)

 3. Lack of education and training can lead to potential fraud in your dental practice

-Like we mentioned before though, ignorance is not an excuse.
-Below is a real example of when lack of knowledge has led to insurance fraud within a dental practice.
+As we mentioned before though, ignorance is not an excuse.
+Below is a real example of when a lack of knowledge has led to insurance fraud within a dental practice.

-“I had a dentist call me a couple years ago.
-He was in a panic, because someone turned him into the state dental board and he was being investigated for insurance fraud.
-He says to me, ‘I thought insurance fraud was reporting something you didn’t do, I had no idea there was other types of insurance claim fraud.’
+“I had a dentist call me a couple of years ago.
+He was in a panic because someone turned him into the state dental board and he was being investigated for insurance fraud.
+He says to me, ‘I thought insurance fraud was reporting something you didn’t do, I had no idea there were other types of insurance claim fraud.’

 His office manager was mad and turned him in.
 Why?
 Unknowingly for a number of years, whenever they had a locum tenens, (a temporary doctor filling in for a doctor who may be on vacation for a week, or who may be sick), they were reporting that the treating doctor was the owner instead of the locum tenens.

 Time goes on, and this dentist decides he wants to sell his practice.
 This leads to restructuring and people losing their jobs…His office manager was upset because she’d been there X number of years and he sold the practice.
 So she turned him in for inaccurate reporting and receiving the money he was not entitled to.